kellyi/PropPHL/README.md

 I am not affiliated with the Philadelphia Office of Property Assessment or the City of Philadelphia.

+Here's the required attribution from [PHL API](http://phlapi.com/license.html):

+"This product uses a City of Philadelphia Data API but is not endorsed or certified by the City of Philadelphia".

 **Finally**

 I derived the app icon from [this image from Openclipart](https://openclipart.org/detail/179251/brown-house).